Planning on traveling to Taiwan with kids? Here’s a some helpful Taiwan Travel Info to make sure your trip goes smoothly!

 Where to Stay in Taipei

 I prefer AirBnb when traveling as a family.
 For the cost of a hotel room you can rent a nice apartment with separate bedrooms and have the niceties of home, like a kitchen and sofa bed.
-This blog does a good job summing up the different districts of Taipei City.
+Get $55 OFF Airbnb with my referral link ($40 off your booking, PLUS $15 to use toward an activity).

 You have many options to get around Taipei and even outside of the city.
 Taiwan has an affordable and efficient public transportation system.
 Due to traffic, in many cases it’s faster to take the MRT than a taxi.
 I find public buses to be clean and not crowded.